 And whether the goal is weight loss or maintaining body condition, the most important factor is food intake—that is, not over-feeding.
 “It is very hard to exercise enough to make up for feeding too many high calorie treats or too much food in general,” says Dr. Kirkby Shaw.

 Food quality is also important.
-It’s a good idea to consult your vet on any special dietary requirements, especially if there are any other conditions present, but high quality protein in the right proportion, and foods free of potentially harmful additives be effective in staving off or minimizing inflammation.
+It’s a good idea to consult your vet on any special dietary requirements, especially if there are any other conditions present, but high quality protein in the right proportion, and foods free of potentially harmful additives can be effective in staving off or minimizing inflammation.
 “Fresh food is important to help decrease inflammation,” says Dr. Lippman.
 “And fresh food is typically lower in carbs which helps keep weight off our patients.”

 Supplementing healthy joints